Determining $t$-motives and dual $t$-motives in Anderson's theory: Introduction

 Coming from the different direction, one can start with an object from the category of $t$-motives which is defined to consist of finitely generated free $K[t]$-modules with a semilinear action of the Frobenius twist operator and one is faced with the question whether this $t$-motive is the $t$-motive of some Anderson $t$-module.
 And if it is, how can the $t$-action of the Anderson $t$-module be described.

 The same questions occur for the $t$-comotive.
-Here, one has a semilinear action of the inverse Frobenius twist operator $\sigma=\tau^{-1}$ and has the extra assumption that $K$ is perfect in order for $\sigma$ to exist.
+Here, one has a semilinear action of the inverse Frobenius twist operator $\sigma=\tau^{-1}$ and has the extra assumption that $K$ is perfect for guaranteeing the well-definedness of $\sigma$.

-When considering tensor products of Anderson $t$-modules, one is even forced to walk both directions, since the tensor product of Anderson $t$-modules is defined via the $K[t]$-tensor product of the associated $t$-motives or of the associated $t$-comotives.
+When considering tensor products of Anderson $t$-modules, one is even forced to walk both directions, since the tensor product of Anderson $t$-modules is defined via the $K[t]$-tensor product of the associated $t$-motives or of the associated $t$-comotives.\footnote{We would like to remind the reader that for more general Anderson $A$-modules, one would have to take care which of these two constructions of the tensor product is used, since the results are only isogeneous, and not neccessarily isomorphic (see e.g.~\cite[Cor.~6.4]{qg-am:pamfrfe}).
+For Anderson $t$-modules, however, these two constructions give indeed isomorphic $t$-modules. }